marcelkornblum/snipflow/docs/how-it-works.md

 ### Staging

+This is the environment used for UAT and for communicating with stakeholders before deployments.
+In smaller projects you may also want to use it for manual QA.

+Since it will be visible to many people and is the focus of a lot of communication, we trigger builds to this environment manually - ideally via [ChatOps](#chatops).
+Typically, we will want to buildit from the HEAD of the latest release candidate branch, but in smaller teams that don't run the full release process, it is also often built from the main branch.

 <figure>
     <img src="./assets/images/snipflow-envs-staging.svg" alt="The staging environment is manually built, either from the release branch or sometimes from main" />
     <figcaption>The staging environment is manually built, either from the release branch or sometimes from main</figcaption>
 </figure>

 ### Test

+A dedicated environment for QA and related purposes is useful to many teams.
+This environment is auto-built and updated from the HEAD of the latest release candidate branch.

 <figure>
     <img src="./assets/images/snipflow-envs-test.svg" alt="The test environment is auto-built from the release candidate branch" />